Svartkettil/userService/README.md

-# Spring Boot Application -User Microservice
+# Spring Boot Application - User Microservice

-This is a sample Spring Boot application that creates, manages, saves and presents a registry of users.
+This is a Spring Boot application that creates, manages, saves and presents a registry of users.
 The different users contains:

+- User id
-- username
+- Username
-- age
+- Age
-- biography
+- Biography
-- userimage
+- Userimage

-Runs on port 8081
+The application runs on port 8081.

 ## Getting Started
-Start a mySQL docker container and run it's image:
+Start the application together with its dependencies:
 ```
-docker compose --build up
+docker compose up --build
 ```

 ## Endpoints
 The following endpoints are available:

-Endpoint: `POST /users`
+### `POST /users`

-Request Parameters:
+Request body parameters:

-- user - The .json file to upload
+- user - The json payload to upload
 - imageFile - The image file to upload

-Endpoint: `GET /users/{id}`
+### `GET /users/{id}`

-returns the username of the id
+Returns the username of the id.

-Endpoint: `GET /users/{id}/image`
+### `GET /users/{id}/image`

+Returns the userimage of the id.

+### `PUT /users/{id}`

+Request body parameter:
+- user - The json payload to upload
+- imageFile - The image file to upload

-returns the userimage of the id
+Updates the user of the id and returns the username.

+### `DELETE /users/{id}`

+Deletes the user of the id.

 ## Responses
-- 200 OK if there is a user or an image to return
+- 200 OK if there is a user or an image to return.
-- 500 INTERNAL SERVER ERROR if there is no matching id
+- 500 INTERNAL SERVER ERROR if there is no matching id.
-- 500 INTERNAL SERVER ERROR if trying to add a different file than:
+- 500 INTERNAL SERVER ERROR if trying to add a different image file than:
   - jpg
   - jpeg
   - png
   - webp
   - avif
   - gif
   - svg